Geodesic completeness, curvature singularities and infinite tidal forces: Tidal force at the center of a spherically symmetric spacetime

 For non-radial motion, the effective potential in \eq{vrb} is described by \fig{fig-vrr}.
 It shows that an infinite potential barrier always exists at $r=0$ and then no particle can reach it.
-According to \eqs{epel} and \meq{acl}, $|A|$ diverges near the minimum radius $\epsilon$ as $ 1/\epsilon$.
+According to \eqs{epel} and \meq{acl}, $A^1,A^2,A^3$ diverges as $ 1/\epsilon$.